3-PART BRAND COLOR SERIES

-There are four methods for defining a specific color.
+There are four methods for defining a specific color in your branding color palette.
 There are two definitions that are used for web-based projects and two definitions that are used for print-based projects.

-The reason for having a variety of ways to define every color is so you can achieve the same color regardless of the medium.
+The reason for having a variety of ways to define every color in your palette is so you can achieve the same color regardless of the medium.
 Web browsers display colors differently than a print machine produces colors, so you need these different definitions to fit these different modalities.

-With that said, make sure you have at least one web definition and BOTH print definitions for each color in your palette.
+With that said, make sure you have at least one web definition and both print definitions for each color in your branding color palette.
 That way you’ll always have all your color bases covered.